What is a Cash Sweep?

 Cash Sweeps for Businesses

-Cash sweeps are ideal for businesses because of their automated nature that helps businesses avoid haing to make continual decisions and manual money transfers.
+Cash sweeps are ideal for businesses because their automated nature helps businesses avoid having to make continual decisions and manual money transfers.
 They are business tools that assist small and medium-sized firms in maximizing revenue earned on idle money reserves in accounts.
 They diversify the sources of income that would otherwise be underutilized.
 The business simply sets up a minimum balance for their primary checking account.
 Any amount over that minimum is automatically swept into high interest earning accounts – or in the case of debt sweeps, automatically dedicated to loan repayment.

 Businesses also use cash sweeps to manage their spending.
-In case the funds in their primary chekcing account fall below the minimum amount, the funds are swept back from the investment account to ensure that they have adequate operating capital.
+In case the funds in their primary checking account fall below the minimum amount, the funds are swept back from the investment account to ensure that they have adequate operating capital.
 Some banking institutions encourage sweeping by offering attractive interest rates on sweep accounts.

 A Cash Sweep in Financial Modeling

 A financial analyst will often build a cash sweep in financial modeling.
-For example, when building an LBO model it may be necessary for the analyst to use Excel functions and formulas that automatically take all available cash and use it to repay debt.
+For example, when building an LBO model, it may be necessary for the analyst to use Excel functions and formulas that automatically take all available cash and use it to repay debt.

 Below is an example of a financial model from CFI’s online valuation modeling courses.

-You can increase your expertise in cash flow analysis and money management by using the following resources to learn more:
+You can increase your expertise in cash flow analysis and money management by using the following CFI resources to learn more: